hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

 .. code-block::
         :emphasize-lines: 17,27,28,29,30,31,32,33,34,35
-        :caption: Amber mdin file to run TeraChem_ as an external QM package to compute the CM5 charges
+        :caption: Amber mdin file to run TeraChem_ as an external QM package to compute the VDD charges

         298K constant temp QMMMMD
         &cntrl